interlay/Grants-Program/docs/announcement-guidelines.md

 technology stack of decentralized finance for Bitcoin.
 It was established in London, UK by co-founders Alexei Zamyatin (CEO) and Dominik Harz (CTO).
 InterBTC is the Interlay's flagship project."

 6. Social connections
-   - The following text regarding Web3 Foundation's social presence can be added at the end of your article: "Learn more about Web3 Foundation by visiting their [website](https://interlay.io/), and stay up to date with the latest developments by following them on [Medium](https://medium.com/interlay) or [Twitter](https://twitter.com/InterlayHQ)."
+   - The following text regarding Interlay's social presence can be added at the end of your article: "Learn more about Web3 Foundation by visiting their [website](https://interlay.io/), and stay up to date with the latest developments by following them on [Medium](https://medium.com/interlay) or [Twitter](https://twitter.com/InterlayHQ)."

 ## Recommended language